SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Maximum number of items kept in the table parameter filter history**: To determine the number of items kept in the filter history of filter boxes for table parameters, enter a value in the box for this setting.

-- **Table export column separator**: Obsolete.
-No longer available from DataMiner 10.0.0/10.0.2 onwards.
-Use the regional setting *CSV separator* instead.
-See [Regional settings](#regional-settings).

 ### Icons settings

 These settings allow you to specify which alarm levels and icons are shown next to the icons of views, services and elements in the DataMiner Cube user interface.

-- **Use modern icons**: Available from DataMiner 10.0.0/10.0.2 onwards.
-When this option is selected, the redesigned DataMiner 10 icons are used instead of the legacy icons.
+- **Use modern icons**: When this option is selected, the redesigned DataMiner 10 icons are used instead of the legacy icons.
 However, in this case icons cannot display latch levels, aggregation levels, or split view alarm levels.

 - **View alarm level**: In the drop-down list next to this setting, choose either *Consolidated* to show the alarm level of all child items, or *Split* to show the alarm level of the first-level child items on the left and the alarm level of the child items on the deeper levels on the right.
 Not supported if *Use modern icons* is selected.